-Get the Last Spot!
+Get the Last Parking Spot!

 You sent them to college with a car and they are grateful.
 However, although it will make a weekly Publix run easier, no one really thought about the fact that parking at FSU can be pretty inconvenient and tends to be a problem every year.
 There are not enough spots for as many students live on or drive to campus.

 For those that do have cars, parking permits, which are valid from August 15 through August 15, are required for all vehicles between the hours of 7:30 am and 4:30 pm, Monday through Friday.
 If you are in need of a permit go here.
 You will need your FSUID and password.
 You can also go to the TAPS office, FSUCard Center at 104 N. Woodward (accessible through the bookstore to get there).
-You can find more information on parking on campus here.
+You can find more information about parking on campus here.

 It sounds simple enough, but somehow students occasionally get in trouble and unpaid parking violations can result in towing, booting and/or the delay of registration for a new semester.
 Paying, appealing or more information can be found here.